bsc-mem/Mess-benchmark/CPU/Simulators/README.md

-# Mess benchmark
+# Mess benchmark for simulators

-This is the initial commit of Mess benchmark.
-It includes the genral structure of therepository. we are updaing it constantly in the following days.
+Mess can be used to characterize system simualtors.
+It includes execution-driven and trace-driven simulations:

+- Execution-driven simulation: A CPU simulator is connected to a memory model/simulator to simualte the full system.

+- Trace-driven simulation: Previously generated memory accesss traces are fed into detailed cycle-accurate memory simulator.